 Aromatherapy and Essential Oil Jewelry

-Essential oil necklaces and bracelets are available that can be subtly fragranced with essential oils, allowing you to diffuse and enjoy the benefits and aroma of your favorite oils throughout the day.
+Jewelry that is specially crafted so that it can be subtly fragranced with essential oils is typically known as aromatherapy jewelry or essential oil jewelry.
+This form of jewelry allows you to diffuse and enjoy the benefits and aroma of your favorite oils throughout the day.

 Below is an overview of the most commonly available types of essential oil jewelry including some precautions and safety considerations.

 Locket Style Essential Oil Pendants with Felt Pads

 Aromatherapy pendants are available that resemble lockets.
 The hinged pendant can be opened for placement of a wool felt pad that holds a drop of essential oil.
 The pad can be replenished with more essential oil as needed.
 These locket-style aromatherapy necklaces are typically quite beautiful in design, and most seem to be safe in the way they dispense the essential oil.
 The ones that I have seen and worn have solid metallic backs that won't allow essential oil to come into direct contact with the skin or clothing.
 When shopping for this style of essential oil necklace, do be sure to take a close look at the back of the pendant to make sure that it will protect your skin from direct contact from the essential oils that you use, and don't overly saturate the felt pad.